tyboe2013/KisiwaDesertScript/README.md

 - More customization Options (Custom Sleep and Waiting Times)

 # HowTo
 At least 2 Wiplumps with Cold Breeze as first Attack are mandatory!
+Also Set Text Speed to "Instant".

+Recommendation:
-I recommend 5 max lvl Wiplumps and one Tanky TemTem so that you don't pass out accidentially
+- 5 max lvl Wiplumps
+- one tanky max lvl TemTem
+- 99 TemCards
+- 99 SmokeBombs
+- Quite a few Pansuns to Rebuy SmokeBombs and Temcards